About Mark

 Background & Experience

-Prior to establishing CRG Mark was a driving force behind, and served on, Mayor Riordan’s Blue Ribbon Committee on Slum Housing.
-This experience combined with his decades-long career in real estate finance provided the backbone for his initial receivership work.
-Over the past twenty years, Adams has led CRG as they’ve honed their approach to health and safety receivership work, gaining vast experience managing the financial, political, social, and economic intricacies that accompany this extraordinarily unique enforcement tool.
+Prior to establishing CRG, Mark was a driving force behind, and served on, former Los Angeles Mayor Riordan’s Blue Ribbon Committee on Slum Housing.
+This experience, combined with his decades-long career in real estate finance, provided the backbone for his initial receivership work.
+Over the past twenty-five years, Adams has led CRG as the company has honed its approach to health and safety receivership work, gaining vast experience managing the financial, political, social, and economic

+intricacies that accompany this extraordinarily unique enforcement tool.
 Mark innovated the use of super-priority receivership certificate financing for the rehabilitation of nuisance properties.
-In their work to cure code violations at red-tagged properties, CRG has funded over $40 million in health and safety receivership financing.
+In its work to cure code violations at red-tagged properties, CRG has funded over $58 million in health and safety receivership financing.

 Areas of Expertise

-• Unpermitted construction
+- Unpermitted construction

-• Fire, hillside stability, and seismic danger
+- Fire, hillside stability, and seismic danger

-• Rampant crime and repeated calls for service
+- Rampant crime and repeated calls for service

-• Abandoned and unsecured structures
+- Abandoned and unsecured structures

-• Fire and water damage
+- Fire and water damage

-• Unsafe but inhabited buildings and relocation of occupants
+- Unsafe but inhabited buildings and relocation of occupants

-• Hazmat abatement, pest infestation, asbestos, and mold
+- Hazmat, pest infestation, asbestos, and mold abatement

-• Structural inadequacy or complete failure
+- Structural inadequacy or complete failure

-• Abatement of nuisance conditions with occupants living on-site
+- Abatement of nuisance conditions with occupants living on-site

-• Environmentally sensitive areas and animal welfare
+- Environmentally sensitive areas

-• Properties without heat, electricity, and running water
+- Properties without heat, electricity, and running water

-• Revitalization of historically significant properties
+- Revitalization of historically significant properties

-• Single-family and multi-family homes
+- Single-family and multi-family homes

-• Apartment buildings, motels, and hotels
+- Apartment buildings, motels, and hotels

-• Mobile home parks and multi-acre sites
+- Mobile home parks and multi-acre sites

-• Commercial buildings, including stores and garages
+- Commercial buildings, including stores and garages

 Professional Experience